comicsansist/bitcoin-to-bullshit/README.md

-# bitcoin-to-bullshit
-Chrome extension that replaces "bitcoin" with "bullshit".
+This Chrome extension replaces "bitcoin" with "bullshit".